-Your watch keeps track of your overall activity level throughout the day.
+Your watch keeps track of your overall level of activity throughout the day.
 This is an important factor whether you just aim to be fit and healthy or you are training for an upcoming competition.

 It is good to be active, but when training hard, you need to have proper rest days with low activity.